No. 97 Squadron RAF

-No. 97 (Straits Settlements) Squadron, was a Royal Air Force squadron formed on 1 December 1917 at Waddington, Lincolnshire.
+No. 97 (Straits Settlements) Squadron, was a Royal Air Force squadron formed on 1 December 1917 at Waddington, Lincolnshire, serving in France as a heavy bomber unit until the end of the First World War.

+The squadron reformed and served again flying heavy bombers during the Second World War, becoming a Pathfinder Force unit in 1943.
+In peacetime, the squadron continued in a variety of roles until final disbandment in 1967.

 World War I

 The squadron formed on 1 December 1917 at RAF Waddington, and was initially a training unit.
 The squadron re-equipped with the Handley Page O/400 heavy bomber before moving to France in August 1917.
 In total, it flew 91 bombing sorties and dropped 64 tons of bombs before the end of the First World War.

 Between the Wars

 From 17 November 1918, 97 Squadron was based at RAF Saint Inglevert, departing on 4 March 1919, and re-equipping with the Airco DH.10 Amiens.
 The squadron was later posted to India, where it remained until disbanding on 1 April 1920, after being re-numbered No. 60 squadron.

 The squadron reformed on 16 September 1935 at RAF Catfoss, and was equipped with the Handley Page Heyford.

 World War II

 The squadron was disbanded again in April 1940.

 The squadron reformed again on 25 February 1941 at Waddington, and was equipped with the Avro Manchester bomber.
-Later the squadron was re-equipped with the Avro Lancaster, and in April 1943 became a pathfinder force squadron.
+Later the squadron was re-equipped with the Avro Lancaster, and in April 1943 became a Pathfinder Force squadron.

 The squadron also trained several pilots who were later transferred to 617 Squadron to participate in Operation Chastise.